 Tech Notes

-Quick compare of the most common solar systems
+Quick comparison of the most common solar systems

 on grid

-Pro: If there is a fair buy back price from the utility system, this is the easiest system and requires no change in lifestyle.
-Install it and forget about it.
+Pro: If the buy back rate you are paid per kWh of solar power is close to the retail price from the utility company, this is the easiest system and requires no change in lifestyle.
+Just install it and forget it.

-Con: Utility power goes down, you cannot use your solar panels.
-At the mercy of the utility buy back rate.
-Need to stay within regulations due to grid connection.
-Expensive to install due to the regulatory requirements.
+Con: If the power grid goes down you cannot use your solar panels.
+You are at the mercy of the utility company buy back rate.

 Variations: Inverter type (string, micro), panel mounting (roof, ground, pole, tracker).